novatr9/SEM_PGS/MoBA_chronicles.md

  - find partitioning script for hPGS
  - [google doc](https://docs.google.com/document/d/1VJSf6GZWipu-aCMFqXz3eeGK3aV1byOHL6vHYRvfMa0/edit?usp=sharing)

+## 20.12.23

+Singularities work on the cluster but not on

 ## 18.12.23

 Jeff made a singulrity to run the NPSOL optimizer in OpenMx.
 Dinka and I both imported it to our respective TDS rooms via the large file transfer link: [TSD import](https://data.tsd.usit.no/file-import/)